ISEL-DEETC/RAPITest/README.md

   docker-compose up
   ```

+After all images are up and running you can access the app at: https://localhost:8080

 ### Locally

 If you want to run it directly without the use of docker here are the steps you need to make